andrewwilli/Dsy_ChallengeTask2/README.md

 Final hand-in: 22.05.2023, 23:59 (CET) (CET) - well documented infrastructure, presentation (slides) of the application, also showing the architecture and design decisions via email to thomas.ost-at-bocek.ch or via a repository invite.
 The code and configuration should be easy to read and/or well documented, the presentation (slides or text) should show the architecture, components, and design decisions.
 During the weeks 23.05./30.05., you will present and demo your solutions onsite.

 ## Architecture Overview
+There are 4 components:

-React
+- React
-- Listens to port 3000
-- Port 3000 is exposed

-Traefik
+- Traefik
-- Listens to all traffic on port 80 (http) and 8080
+  - Listens to all traffic on port 80 (http) which redirects 443 (https)

-Nodejs
+- Nodejs
-- Listening on port 80 for Docker container
-- Containers are only reachable through Traefik

-MongoDB
+- MongoDB
-- Listens to default port 27017

 ## Layer Architecture

 ## Frontend/Presentation layer